 The questionnaire (available from authors on request) was translated from English into Arabic and checked to make sure that the language was equivalent in both versions.
 The questionnaire has six parts.
 The first part deals with the respondents' personal information and was designed with multiple choices.
 The second part of the questionnaire asks respondents questions regarding customer satisfaction.
 Third part asks respondents questions regarding reliability.
 The fourth part asks respondents questions regarding tangibles.
-The fifth part asks respondents questions regarding empathy.
+The fifth part asks respondents questions regarding response.
+The last part asks respondents questions regarding empathy.
 From second part until the last part is designed using a five-point Likert scale, the options for which are "strongly disagree", "disagree", "neutral", "agree" and "strongly agree".